TeamPuzel/strawberry/specification/categories.md

 ## Static dispatch

-Once categories are defined, there are
+Once categories are defined, they can serve as constraints

-## Existential dispatch
+## Dynamic dispatch

 The language can build tables to allow for runtime polymorphism.
 This is more complicated than a simple vtable because of the need to dynamically handle parameterization.

-Currently this remains unspecified.
+Currently this remains unspecified as it may not actually be a required feature.

 ## Variadic generics